benjisho/benjisho-DevOps-Essentials/exercises/ansible-advanced.md

     main()
 ```
 ### lookup_plugins/mylookup.py
-The lookup_plugins/mylookup.py file contains custom lookup plugins written in Python.
+The lookup_plugins/mylookup.py file contains custom lookup plugins written in **Python**.
 In a production environment, it might look like this:
 ```
 from ansible.errors import AnsibleError, AnsibleParserError from ansible.plugins.lookup import LookupBase